vistadataproject/vistadataproject.github.io/artifacts/cprsRPCBreakdown/scopePatientB2.md

 The [Meta RPCs](scopeMetaB1_1) (those not accessing or changing Patient data) are due to be completed in Build 1.1.
 The following details the in-scope _Patient RPCs_ which need to be emulated by _Build 2_ (mid March 2018).

 __Notes__:
+  * like Meta RPCs, __most Patient RPCs are reads__ - change RPCs will be marked __DUAL__ below meaning a call will be sent to BOTH the national VICS and VISTA
   * the key Patient Select RPC (_ORWPT SELECT_) may only get a PARTIAL implementation - some of the data in its reply is not in scope for PDE/B2
   * The captures were created during the VISTA Data Project (VDP).
 CPRS has been rereleased since the project ended.
 A final definitive list of Patient RPCs will be generated with the latest version of CPRS once that is made available to VAM.
   * The captures cover __OUTPATIENT__ and not __INPATIENT__ - INPATIENT Patient RPCs are not covered